open-telemetry/opentelemetry-dotnet/docs/api-usage.md

 The `Activity` and associated classes are shipped as part of `System.Diagnostics.DiagnosticSource` nuget package.
 Version 5.0.0 of this package contains improvements to `Activity` class which makes it more closely aligned with OpenTelemetry [API specification](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md).

 Even though `Activity` enables all the scenarios OpenTelemetry supports, users who are already familiar with OpenTelemetry terminology may find it easy to operate with that terminology.
 For instance, `StartSpan` may be preferred over `StartActivity`.
-To help with this transition, the OpenTelemetry.API package has shim classes to wrap around the .NET `Activity` classes.
+To help with this transition, the OpenTelemetry.API package has [shim](#instrumenting-a-libraryapplication-with-opentelemetryapi-shim) classes to wrap around the .NET `Activity` classes.

 The shim exist only in the API.
 OpenTelemetry SDK for .NET will be operating entirely with `Activity` only.
 Irrespective of whether shim classes or `Activity` is used for instrumentation, the end result would be same. i.e Processors/Exporters see the same data.

-## Instrumenting a library/application with OpenTelemetry API
+## Instrumenting a library/application with .NET Activity API

 ### Basic usage